 A device Reset forces all registers to their Reset state.
-This forces the ADC module to be turned off, and any conversion and sampling sequence is aborted.
+This forces the ADC module to be turned off, and any conversion and sampling sequence to be aborted.
 The values that are in the ADCBUF registers are not modified.
-The ADC Result register will contain unknown data after a Power-on Reset.
+The ADC Result register contains unknown data after a Power-on Reset.